grafana/tns/README.md

 The following instructions will help you go from metrics to logs to traces.

 1. In Grafana, go to the Explore view.
+1. From the data source drop-down, select Mimir.
 1. Run the following query: `histogram_quantile(.99, sum(rate(tns_request_duration_seconds_bucket{}[1m])) by (le))`
 1. Click on a data point to see the exemplar data as a tooltip.
 (If no data points appear, make sure exemplars are enabled in the query options.)
 1. Click on the log icon on a span line to view the log details.